Cornutum/hamcrest-composites/README.md

 property-by-property.
 The problem is that every Matcher instance is bound to a specific expected value.
 But `BaseCompositeMatcher`, together with the `MatchesFunction` matcher, delays binding of property value matchers using "matcher supplier" functions.

 * **`ContainsMembers` vs. `IsIterableContainingInAnyOrder`:** Both of these matchers will verify that two Iterables contain the same set of members.
+Likewise, `ListsMembers` is similar to `IsIterableContainingInOrder`.
 But:
-    * `ContainsMembers` works even if either the expected or the matched Iterable is `null`.
+    * `ContainsMembers` and `ListMembers` work even if either the expected or the matched Iterable is `null`.
-    * `ContainsMembers` accepts the members expected in multiple forms, using either an Iterable or an array or even an Iterator.
+    * `ContainsMembers` and `ListMembers` accept the members expected in multiple forms, using either an Iterable or an array or even an Iterator.
-    * `ContainsMembers` can optionally apply a member-specific composite matcher to perform a "deep match" on each individual member.
+    * `ContainsMembers` and `ListMembers` can optionally apply a member-specific composite matcher to perform a "deep match" on each individual member.
-    * `ContainsMembers` responds to a mismatch with a more concise and specific message, even in the case of deeply-nested collections.
+    * `ContainsMembers` and `ListMembers` respond to a mismatch with a more concise and specific message, even in the case of deeply-nested collections.

-* **Matchers for arrays and Iterators:** Sometimes collections come in different forms. `hamcrest-composites` provides matchers equivalent to `ContainsMembers` that can be used to verify the contents of arrays or Iterators.
+* **Matchers for arrays and Iterators:** Sometimes collections come in different forms. `hamcrest-composites` provides matchers equivalent to `ContainsMembers` and `ListMembers` that can be used to verify the contents of arrays or Iterators.

 ## How Does It Work? ##